Charges of Robbery / Aggravated Robbery

 Texas Penal Code §1.07(a) defines “bodily injury” as any physical impairment, illness or pain to any body part or organ.
 Additionally, “serious bodily injury” is defined as any bodily injury that creates a substantial risk of death, or an injury that causes death, serious permanent disfigurement, or impairment of any body organ or extended loss of any organ.

 Law Office of Michael J. Price, P.C. | Williamson County Aggravated Robbery Arrest

 If you or a loved one has been charged with robbery or aggravated robbery in Central Texas, immediate steps need to be taken in order for you to effectively fight these allegations.
 Having strong representation by a qualified and experienced Georgetown criminal defense lawyer will allow you to argue your case in a productive and professional manner, increasing your chances of getting the charges reduced or completely dismissed.

 Call (512) 354-1880 or send an online message to schedule a free and confidential consultation to go over the details of your case with Michael J. Price today.
-Law Office of Price & Wiggins, P.C. proudly represents individuals throughout Williamson County and Bell County.
+Law Office of Michael J. Price, P.C. proudly represents individuals throughout Williamson County and Bell County.